This is a collection of favorite recipes for your Labor Day cookout.

 Some Mini peppers stuffed with farmer cheese are a super easy and delicious item to bring also.

-If you make the recipe, let me know what you think by rating it, and leaving a note.
-It would be fun to take a picture and post it under the comments, so I can see how cool your peppers are.
+If you make the recipe, let me know what you think by rating it and leaving a note.
+It would be fun to take a picture and post it under the comments, so I can see how fantastic your peppers are.

-If you know me, you will be familiar with the fact that I cannot make food in small quantities and I always end up cooking for an “army”, as my grandmother used to say.
-I will have to contain myself, as this year I am not feeding an army, just few of us.
+If you know me, you will be familiar with the fact that I cannot make food in small quantities, and I always end up cooking for an “army,” as my grandmother used to say.
+I will have to contain myself, as I am not feeding an army this year, just a few of us.

-I haven’t decided yet what I am going to make but I like this Chickpeas Salad with Feta and Mint because it is easy to make, refreshing and stays well for a while.
+I haven’t decided yet what I will make, but I like this Chickpeas Salad with Feta and Mint because it is easy to make, refreshing, and keeps well for a while.

-If I don’t make that salad, maybe I should just go with one of these eggplant salads that I like, one is a simple grilled eggplant salad
+If I don’t make that salad, maybe I should go with one of these eggplant salads that I like; one is a simple grilled eggplant salad

-and the other is a grilled eggplant with roasted peppers(yum).
+and the other is grilled eggplant with roasted peppers(yum).

-As you can see, I am kind of torn between the options, as I am a real sucker for salads with feta in them and I also love eggplants.
+As you can see, I am torn between the options, as I am a real sucker for salads with feta in them, and I also love eggplants.
 Which one would you choose?

-For dessert, I am thinking to make something specific Romanian as my host is also from Eastern Europe and it seems that we have a lot in common when it comes to recipes from that part of the world.
+For dessert, I am thinking of making something specific Romanian as my host is also from Eastern Europe.
+It looks like we have a lot in common regarding recipes from that part of the world.

-In the meantime, there is a long weekend’s worth of brunch, and I need to think a little bit in advance what I am going to make.
+In the meantime, there is a long weekend’s worth of brunch, and I need to think a little bit in advance about what I will make.
 Have you ever made quiche?

 This Cheesy Ham Hash Brown Egg Casserole looks interesting if you have to feed a crowd.
-I don’t have a big family, so I might just make half recipe this time.
+I don’t have a big family, so I might make the half recipe this time.

-If you never had the Spanish migas before, you need to try the recipe.
+If you have never had Spanish Migas, you must try the recipe.
 Spanish recipes are the best.

-This week I’ve put together a collection of authentic Mexican recipes that you might like, just to spice it up a little bit.
-I love American-Mexican recipes and also the Tex-Mex ones, but I am more fond to the traditional, authentic Mexican cuisine with its delicious, amazing flavors.
+This week I’ve put together a collection of authentic Mexican recipes that you might like to spice up a little bit.
+I love American-Mexican recipes and Tex-Mex ones, but I am more fond of the traditional, authentic Mexican cuisine with its delicious, amazing flavors.

-Do not worry, I got your back and these recipes are easy to follow and use ingredients that are easy to find in the grocery stores.
+Do not worry; I got your back, and these recipes are easy to follow and use ingredients that are easy to find in grocery stores.

 Still hungry?
-I have plenty more recipes on the website, just a click away.
+I have plenty more recipes on the website.

-Take a look around and if you like what you see subscribe to the website.
-You can also find recipes, photos, tips and videos on Instagram, Facebook, Pinterest and Twitter.
-Also, if you ever run into trouble, don’t hesitate to contact me at [email protected], where I can always help.
+Take a look around, and if you like what you see, subscribe to the website.
+You can also find recipes, photos, tips, and videos on Instagram, Facebook, Pinterest, and Twitter.
+If you ever run into trouble, don’t hesitate to contact me at [email protected], where I can always help.

 Happy Labor Day, my friends!
 Stay healthy!